EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Your job will have a status of 'Completed'.

 Each job has a unique **job ID** created by the job scheduler when you submitted the job.

-Unfortunately, the job ID is not the same as the session ID for an app created by Open OnDemand.
+The job ID is not the same as the session ID for an app created by Open OnDemand.
 Rather, the job ID is created by the job scheduler.
 Each job created by an app has both an Open OnDemand session ID and a job scheduler job ID.

 To see more details about the job, click the **>** button, by the job.

-If any app does not run promptly, but is in a 'Queued' state then the 'Active Jobs' app can provide you with information on other jobs that are running and for which you may have to wait until one or more have completed before your app's job runs.
+If any app does not run promptly, but is in a 'Queued' state, then the 'Active Jobs' app can provide you with information on other jobs that are running and for which you may have to wait until one or more have completed before your app's job runs.

 ---